 - Web: Click here

-The NASA Glenn Research Center Tours: You may think you have “the right stuff” but until you tour NASA, you won’t know for sure.
-Public facility tours are offered on the select Saturdays year-round.
-These include the zero gravity research facility, wind tunnels, and space simulation chambers.
+The NASA Glenn Research Center Tours in Cleveland: You may think you have “the right stuff” but until you tour NASA, you won’t know for sure.
+Public facility tours include the zero gravity research facility, wind tunnels, and space simulation chambers.
 Tours include a visit to the NASA Gift Shop where you can pick up a special souvenir or NASA apparel.

-Admission to the Railroad Depot Museum is free.
+Admission to the Northern Ohio Railway Museum is by donation.

 Admission to the Wright “B” Flyer is free.

-There is no charge for visitors to come see the Wright B Flyer aircraft in its hanger at the Dayton – Wright Brothers Airport.
-This aircraft is a flight worthy look-a-like of the 1911 Wright B Flyer, the first mass produced aircraft.
-Purchase a Honorary Aviator annual Membership for $100 and receive an orientation flight in the Wright B Flyer.
+See a Wright “B” Flyer lookalike aircraft in its hanger at the Dayton – Wright Brothers Airport.
+This aircraft is a flight worthy version of the 1911 Wright “B” Flyer, the first mass produced aircraft.
+Purchase an Honorary Aviator annual Membership for $100 and receive an orientation flight in the Wright B Flyer.
 The museum is operated completely by volunteers.

-Admission to the Wright Cycle Company at Dayton Aviation Heritage National Historical Park is free.
+Admission to the Wright Cycle Company is free.

 - Location: (Map It) 16 S. Williams St. in Dayton, Ohio